Sapphire and Lapis Lazuli: September Birthstones of Royalty and Religion

 Historical Confusion between Sapphire and Lapis Lazuli

-Hiding within the origin stories we’ve just shared, runs a thread of historical confusion between these two blue gemstones.
-The name Lapis Lazuli is first seen in the middles ages, coming from the Latin 'lapis' for stone and 'lazulum' for blue or heaven.
-In ancient Greece and Rome Lapis Lazuli was called 'sapphirus' meaning blue.
-Confusingly, this root word now translates to Blue Sapphire.
+Throughout history, there has been some confusion between these two blue gemstones.
+The name Lapis Lazuli appeared in the Middle Ages, derived from the Latin 'lapis' for stone and 'lazulum' for blue or heaven.
+In ancient Greece and Rome, Lapis Lazuli was also called 'sapphirus,' meaning blue.
+This root word now refers to Blue Sapphire.

-In the Bible, Exodus 28 describes the priestly garments and bejeweled breastplate to be word by Aaron and future high priests of Israel.
-The 12 gemstones adorning the Ephod’s Breastplate were to represent each of the 12 tribes of Israel.
-Many researchers believe that the "sapphire" stone mentioned in this description, which predates the Roman Empire's knowledge of true sapphires, actually refers to Lapis Lazuli.
-This historical link between Lapis Lazuli and the biblical narrative enhances its significance, reinforcing its position as a birthstone with deep roots.
+In the Bible, Exodus 28 describes the priestly garments and jeweled breastplate worn by Aaron and future high priests of Israel.
+The 12 gemstones on the Ephod’s Breastplate represented the 12 tribes of Israel.
+Many researchers believe that the "sapphire" stone mentioned in this context, which predates the Roman Empire's knowledge of true sapphires, actually refers to Lapis Lazuli.
+This historical connection adds to the significance of Lapis Lazuli as a birthstone with deep roots.

 Sapphire and Lapis Lazuli both have their unique visual and vibrational characteristics, yet along with their intertwined histories, they also share a connection through their blue hues and their influence on the Throat Chakra.
 These gemstones encourage open communication, self-expression, and spiritual connection.
 Their captivating colors and powerful energies make excellent adornments for those born in September, and for anyone ready to invite more wisdom, balance, and serenity into their life.